 - If the resulting test scores are high enough, the student may be allowed to advance one level at CELCIS.

-- Promotion in the summer semester is based on a weighted average of the summer I and summer II courses, with equal weight given to both classes (see Promotion Table below).
+- Promotion in the summer semester is based on a weighted average of the Summer I and Summer II courses, with equal weight given to both classes.
+Review the promotion table for details.

 - New students beginning in the Summer II session may be required to retake courses or take a placement test to advance to the next level.

-To complete the CELCIS program, students must receive a passing grade (C or higher) in Speaking/Listening, Grammar/Communication, Reading/Writing 1 AND Reading/Writing 2 in the Advanced level.
+To complete the CELCIS program, students must receive a passing grade (C or higher) in Speaking/Listening, Grammar/Communication, Reading/Writing 1 and Reading/Writing 2 at the Advanced level.
+Students must pass all 4 courses to complete the Intensive English Program.

 Class grade | A | BA | B | CB | C | DC | D | E | ||